dark-penguin/ytdlp-telebot/README.md

 ```

 ### Level 3: Docker
+Naturally, you must have Docker installed and working, but this is as simple as
+installing a package and adding yourself to the `docker` group.

 - Clone the project
 - Create a new bot and get a token from [BotFather](https://t.me/BotFather)
 - Copy `env_example` into `.env`, adjust its values (TOKEN is mandatory,